Old St Paul's, Edinburgh: Sculpture

-The Organ
+Organ

 The present organ was built by Father Henry Willis and installed in 1888.
 Slight modifications were made to this instrument in 1936; it was electrified and enlarged in 1960 when a new console with tab stops was provided.
 Further tonal modifications and additions were made in 1968.

-The Church Hall
+Church Hall

 Beneath the Church is a sizeable hall.
 During the Edinburgh Fringe, the hall is transformed into theSpace @ Venue 45 by venue operators theSpaceUK.